The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

 As is known, surveys with the \textit{Herschel Space Observatory} have identified an increasing number of SMGs (\citealt{Negrello2010}, \citealt{Mitchell2012}).
-The study of these sources is of paramount importance for understanding the formation and evolution of massive, dusty galaxies, which could explain the origin of present-day massive elliptical (e.g. \citealt{Ivison2013}).
-For these reasons, the analysis of its spectroscopic properties in the optical and NIR can be both exciting and challenging, and the Lockman-SpReSO survey provides an excellent opportunity to do that at minimum cost.
+The study of these sources is of paramount importance for understanding the formation and evolution of massive, dusty galaxies, which could explain the origin of present-day massive ellipticals (e.g. \citealt{Ivison2013}).
+For these reasons, analysis of its spectroscopic properties in the optical and NIR can be both exciting and challenging, and the Lockman-SpReSO project provides an excellent opportunity to do that at a minimum cost.

-The catalogue that was used as starting point can be found in Table B3 from \cite{Michalowski2012}, which contains the LH objects detected with JCMT$/$AzTEC (James Clerk Maxwell Telescope$/$Astronomical Thermal Emission Camera) at 1.1 mm as part of the SCUBA HAlf Degree Extragalactic Survey (SHADES).
+The catalogue that was used as a starting point can be found in Table B3 of \cite{Michalowski2012}, which contains the LH field objects detected with JCMT$/$AzTEC at 1.1 mm as part of the SCUBA HAlf Degree Extragalactic Survey (SHADES; \citealt{Mortier2005}).
 This survey has a resolution of $\sim$18 arcsec and reaches a depth of $\sim$1 mJy.
-To determine source identifications, they used the catalogues of \cite{Austermann2010}, thus exploiting deep radio (1.4 GHz) and 24 $\mu$m (0.61 GHz) data, complemented by flux density-based methods at 8 $\mu$m and colour in the infrared ($i-K$ band).
+To determine source identifications, they used the catalogues of \cite{Austermann2010}, thus exploiting deep radio (1.4 GHz) and 24 $\mu$m (0.61 GHz) data, complemented by flux density based methods at 8 $\mu$m and $i-K$ colour.

-To ensure a fair identification of SMG candidates, only those objects with very good detection (\textit{bID} $=1$ in Table B1 of \citet{Michalowski2012}) were selected.
-We then cross-matched them with those in the PEP-catalogue with a search radius of 5 arcsec and selected those with $R_C<24.5$.
-We obtained a sample of 16 sources with good identification in AzTEC and submillimetre emission with optical and FIR counterparts.
-These SMG sources were also selected as FIR sources with optical counterparts in the OSIRIS mosaic so they are included in the main object catalogue but flagged regarding that distinctive feature for future works.
+To ensure a fair identification of SMG candidates, only objects with very good detection (\textit{bID} $=1$ in Table B1 of \citealt{Michalowski2012}) were selected.
+We then cross-matched them with those in the PEP-catalogue with a search radius of 5 arcsec and selected those with $R_C\leq24.5$.
+We obtained a sample of 16 sources with good identification in AzTEC and sub-millimetre emission with optical and FIR counterparts.
+These SMG sources were also selected as FIR sources with optical counterparts in the OSIRIS mosaic, so they are included in the main object catalogue but flagged regarding that distinctive feature for future studies.